 4” Temporary Cone Strainer, Stainless Steel, ASME Class 150, 150% Open Area and 1/8” Perf.
 Screen.

-In general, when ordering specify:
+In general, when ordering, specify:

-- First and foremost pipe size.
+- First and foremost, temporary strainer size.

-- Then pressure rating/flange rating.
+- Then let us know the pressure rating/flange rating.

 - In addition to the direction of flow – straight or reverse.